naomifathers/naomifathers/README.md

 - 👋 Hi, I’m @naomifathers
-- 👀 I’m interested in front end development
+- 👀 I’m interested in front end development, cute video games, and donuts
 - 🌱 I’m currently learning HTML/CSS, and soon JavaScript
 - 💞️ I’m looking to collaborate on any simple lil' projects!
 - 📫 How to reach me: @naomifathers on Twitter/Instagram, or here.